Timeless configuration space and the emergence of classical behavior: Introduction

-\begin{quote} ``So irrelevant is the philosophy of quantum mechanics to its use, that one begins to suspect that all the deep questions about the meaning of measurement are really empty, forced on us by our language, a language that evolved in a world governed very nearly by classical physics.
-But I admit to some discomfort in working all my life in a theoretical framework that no one fully understands." - Steven Weinberg \cite{Weinberg_dreams} \end{quote} Perhaps not enough time has yet passed to accommodate our intuition towards quantum mechanics, or perhaps there is something inherently ill-defined with our present understanding.
-For whichever reason, echoing Weinberg, many researchers deem it premature to state that the foundational issues with quantum mechanics are resolved.
+The physical process of quantum decoherence began its life as an answer to the measurement problem.
+The role it plays in diagonalizing density matrices, however, is not enough for the satisfaction of the more stringent among us.
+For example, questions about wavefunction collapse persist to this day, but their actual importance is still up for debate.
+As Steven Weinberg put it: \begin{quote} ``So irrelevant is the philosophy of quantum mechanics to its use, that one begins to suspect that all the deep questions about the meaning of measurement are really empty, forced on us by our language, a language that evolved in a world governed very nearly by classical physics.
+But I admit to some discomfort in working all my life in a theoretical framework that no one fully understands." - \cite{Weinberg_dreams} \end{quote} Perhaps not enough time has yet passed to accommodate our intuition towards quantum mechanics, or perhaps there is something inherently ill-defined with our present understanding.
+For whichever reason, echoing Weinberg, many researchers deem it premature to state that all foundational issues with quantum mechanics are resolved.
 The source of contention can be traced back to the different processes required in quantum mechanics: one is unitary evolution, the other a non-unitary reduction of the wave-function.

-Many attempts exist to blur this distinction, decoherence being the most well-known physical mechanism entrusted with that responsibility.
-Apart from the debatable criticisms having to do with how decoherence itself encodes the measurement process (e.g. how the Born rule emerges from decoherence in the Many Worlds interpretation), the approach has one objective shortcoming: it requires a separation between system and environment.\footnote{Consistent histories \cite{CH_review} is an attempt to amend this shortcoming, but it has flaws of its own, which we comment on in the main text.} In particular, it seems to be of limited use for quantum cosmology and quantum gravity.
+\paragraph*{Collapse vs. unitary evolution.} Many attempts exist to blur this distinction, decoherence being the most well-known physical mechanism entrusted with that responsibility.
+Apart from debatable criticisms having to do with how decoherence itself encodes the measurement process (e.g. how the Born rule emerges from decoherence in the Many Worlds interpretation), the approach has one non-controversial objective shortcoming: it requires a separation between subsystems (or subsystems and an environment; the environment corresponds to the \lq\lq{}inaccessible\rq\rq{} degrees of freedom).\footnote{For the most up to date achievements of \lq{}environment-induced-decoherence\rq{}, see \cite{Zurek_envariance}.} In particular, it seems to be of limited use for quantum cosmology and quantum gravity.